ctm/mb2-doc/README.md

 [https://devctm.com](https://devctm.com "Pre-alpha")
 and start playing now.

-If nobody is around, just create a tournament using the plus sign in the lobby, then join it, create another account, have the second account join the tournament also and ... wait for the tournament to start.
+Feel free to create a tournament using the plus sign in the lobby, then join it, create another account, have the second account join the tournament also and ... wait for the tournament to start.
 Yes, that's cumbersome, so I'll create a one-button demo, but not just yet.

 Eventually mb2 will have slick, skinnable interface, but it's being developed from the inside out, so although it has excellent game mechanics, its UI is currently amazingly bad

-Although all of the advanced action possibilities are exposed through the rudimentary set of check-boxes, other things a player might need to do (e.g., discard cards) still require the command line, although that is changing "soon".
+All of the advanced action possibilities are exposed through a rudimentary set of check-boxes and input fields.
+Discarding can be done by clicking on cards and then clicking on a button.
+Some lesser used functionality still requires typing, but that is changing.

 ### Closed source